amsliu/findNeedles-API/findneedles-api-reference.md

 Consider the scenario where you input more than five words in the paramenter needles.
 The function will print the error message *"Too many words!"* because the length of needles has exceeded five words.

 If else, the parameter haystack is split into an array of words and compared to the words in the parameter needles.
 The countArray variable specifies how many times a word in haystack appears in needles, and the for loop counts the number of matches in haystack.
 The function will then print out each word in needles and the number of matches in haystack.

-For example, when you input haystack = "I like to play soccer" and needles = "soccer player", the expected outcome will print:
+For example, when you input haystack = "I like to play soccer" and needles = "soccer player", the function will print:

 soccer: 1 <br>
 player: 0